ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 uint64 Duration; /* Number of seconds elapsed between two instants */

-uint64 Time; /* seconds elapsed since start of UNIX epoch */

-/* An interval of time of length duration, where start is included and (start + duration) is excluded. */ struct {
-  Time start;
-  Duration duration;
-} Interval;

 /* An ID used to uniquely identify a report in the context of a DAP task. */ opaque ReportID[16];